 In 1953, George R. Sturgis of the Newport Harbor Yacht Club acquired JADA.
 The schooner rig did not fare well in downwind yacht races, so in 1955 JADA’s rig was converted to a yawl.
 This allowed for a much larger spinnaker forward, and a large mizzen staysail increased effectiveness on downwind runs.
 Under Sturgis’ ownership, JADA was actively raced in local regattas and competed in five TransPac races, twice taking home the 2nd place overall trophy.

 JADA was sold to Howard Wright of Los Angeles Yacht Club in 1961 and she ceased to consider Newport Harbor her homeport, while still continuing her racing career.
 In 1969, JADA was first overall in the Tahiti Race.

 There are unconfirmed reports that JADA may have been purchased by Marlon Brando, where he enjoyed her for several years in French Polynesia.
 It’s much more likely that the actor was a frequent visitor.

 JADA was purchased and operated by Classic Yacht Charters in 1992, and moved to Honolulu Hawaii for charter service.
 This was the beginning of her commercial career.
 She was relocated to San Diego in 1996, where she was a star nautical attraction at the Republican National Convention, hosting events for party members and guests.
 JADA continued to sail in and around San Diego for the next two decades.

-As of April 2009 JADA is owned by Carole Noska under Sail JADA Charters LLC.
-JADA is currently berthed at the Sheraton San Diego Harbor Island.
+After extensive renovations, JADA is currently owned by Carole Noska dba Sail JADA Charters LLC.
+JADA is berthed at the Sheraton San Diego Hotel and Marina on Harbor Island.
 She is actively offering private charters to corporate and social groups and public charters for whale watching, sunset and afternoon bay sails.